subh007/atrium-docs-temp/Release16A/ODL-Router-16A/Installation-Guide-ODL-Based-Router-16A.md

 password: bgprouter

 NOTE: This distribution VM is NOT meant for development.
-Its sole purpose is to have a working system up and running for test/deployment as painlessly as possible.
-A developer guide using mechanisms other than this VM will be available shortly after the release.
+Its sole purpose is to have a working system up and running to use as a starting point for test/deployment as painlessly as possible.

 ## Installation Steps
 Once you have the VM up and running, the following steps will help you to bring up the system.